 Sumi tells Alice’s parents she’s engaged, but she makes up a fake guy’s name to stay in the closet.
-Still it’s another way for Alice’s mom to compare Alice to Sumi.
-Every time I see my mom I get a run down on which of my cousins and their kids are doctors, on honor roll, Summa Cum Laude, etc. Lesbian with average to below average grades and a queer website doesn’t get me many points with her.
+Still, it’s another way for Alice’s mom to compare Alice to Sumi.
+Every time I see my mom, I get a rundown on which of my cousins and their kids are doctors, on the honor roll, Summa Cum Laude, etc. Lesbian with average to below average grades and a queer website doesn’t get me many points with her.

 Ooooh, shit!
 Now we all know why they were fighting in the beginning.